Ziiadd/assessment3/README.md

 - **The robot needs to avoid many targets placed together more accurately**
 - **The robot needs to identify if there is any obstacles of the starting point and avoid it**
 - **The robot needs stay inside the grid**
+- **Draw a line path for the robot where the line path avoids the obstacles and reachs the target**

 ## Code